 For example: If Bob is convicted of a misdemeanor assault against his wife, he may no longer have or buy a gun.

-If you're not sure if a certain crime counts as a domestic violence misdemeanor, you can contact the National Center on Full Faith and Credit at 1-800-903-0111.
+If you are unsure whether a certain crime is a domestic violence misdemeanor, you can contact the National Center on Protection Orders and Full Faith & Credit at 1-800-903-0111 x 2.

 ** United States v.
 Kavoukian, 315 F. 3d 139 (2d.
 Cir.
 2002); United States v.
 Meade, 175 F.3d 215 (1st Cir.
 1999).

 *** United States v.
 Denis, 297 F.3d.25 (1st Cir.
 2002.); United States v.
 Costigan, No. 009-B0H, 2000 U.S. Dist.
 (D. Me.
 June 16, 2000).

 A felony under federal law is a crime punishable by a prison sentence of more than one year. *

 Under Maine state law, the judge can order the defendant not to possess a firearm or other dangerous weapon while the temporary order is in effect if the complaint that you file demonstrates abuse that involves a firearm or other dangerous weapon or that there is a "heightened risk" of immediate abuse to you or your minor child.
 In determining whether or not a "heightened risk" of immediate abuse exists, the judge must consider the following factors (but s/he is not limited to only considering these factors):